Agenta-AI/agenta/CONTRIBUTING.md

   Install `black` with `pip install black`, navigate to the target directory, and run `black .`.

 - **Frontend Formatting with Prettier:** We use `prettier` for frontend formatting.
 Run `npm run format-fix` in the `agenta-web` directory.
 If you haven't yet installed `prettier`, do so with `npm install prettier`.
+Please read the Readme in the agenta-web folder for more details/

 ## Contribution Steps

 1. **Pick an Issue:** Start by selecting an issue from our issue tracker.
 Choose one that matches your skill set and begin coding.
 For more on this, read our [Creating an Issue Guide](file-issue).

 2. **Fork & Pull Request:** Fork our repository, create a new branch, add your changes, and submit a pull request.
-Ensure your code aligns with our standards and includes appropriate unit tests.
+Ensure your code aligns with our standards and includes appropriate unit tests. **Make sure that you PR points to `dev` and not `main`**

-3. **Contribute a Larger Feature:** If you're interested in developing a more extensive feature, let's discuss!
-Contact us directly on Slack or schedule a meeting through this [Calendly link](https://usemotion.com/meet/mahmoud-mabrouk-r0qp/collaborate?d=30).

 ## Contribution Rules